General Services

 Real Estate Tax Work-off Program

-The Town of Groveland funds $10,000 per year to assist 10 Groveland seniors reduce their real estate taxes.
+The Town of Groveland funds $10,000 per year to assist 10 Groveland older adults reduce their real estate taxes.
 Exchange hours are worked for an abatement of $1,000 (effective 7-1-2018) off their real estate tax bill.
 The Veterans’ Work Off Program (through the “Valor Act”) provides the same opportunity for abatement for honorably discharged veterans.
-There is an income ceiling for both programs.
 Applications are available in the COA office.

 Telephone Reassurance

-COA volunteers call elders in need of occasional friendly/positive conversation who inquire about their safety and well-being.
+COA volunteers call older adults in need of occasional friendly/positive conversation who inquire about their safety and well-being.